 A mandatory pre-departure orientation will be held at College of DuPage.
 This typically occurs over two days in May.

-All students are required to enroll in a Chinese Language class.
-Language classes will be held at Xi’an International University in China.
-They will meet from 8 a.m. to 12 p.m., Monday through Friday.
-Classes will accommodate students at any level, Beginning -Level I and II, Mid-level I and II.
-In the language classes, conversation, together with grammar, is stressed in the small class setting.
+All students are required to enroll in a Chinese Language class, held at Xi’an International University and meet from 8 a.m. to 12 p.m., Monday through Friday.
+Classes accommodate students at Elementary Chinese I and II, Intermediate Chinese I and II.

 Prior to the beginning of classes, all students will be tested and placed at the appropriate level.
 Changes can be made if a student progresses at a faster rate or shows different learning needs.

 All students are required to enroll in this class.
 The course of study covers the geography, history, political and social institutions and the art and architecture of China.
 This class first meets at the mandatory orientation session.
 In China, the course will continue with guided cultural excursions to theaters, museums and other places of interest that are integral components of this class, and therefore, attendance is required.
 A short written report on each visit is also required.

 All language classes will be taught by instructors at Xi’an International University.

 The Culture and Civilization of China class will be taught in English by COD Program Directors/faculty who are available daily to counsel, supervise and assist students.